fqantonio/aqua/JOURNAL.md

 ## July ##

+Idea: Design and build a small-scale, autonomous catamaran (1.2m) capable of carrying a 10 kg payload.
+The vessel should have a 2-hour operating endurance and be constructed primarily from sustainable materials (70% or more).
+A key feature is the ability to easily integrate internal and external sensors, with a focus on cost-effective and simple repairability

-Idea: build a small catamara (1,2 m) to be used on maritime engeneering training and water bio research.
-It should be 70% sustainable from A to Z. It should use 3D printing with new materials, and be more environmentally friendly from the very begining of the conceptualization until the moment that is out of service: what shoul it be used for?
-It should run by GPS way points and have an avidance system.
-It should user friendly and built with cheap components available on the market.
+This vessel could be used as a platform for maritime engineering training and aquatic bioecochemistry or water quality assessment.

+It will uses modeling and 3D printing with PLA, with the possiblility of exploring new ecofriendly materials: environmentally friendly from the very begining of the conceptualization until the moment that is out of service.

+The control, in a early stage, is run by radio and GPS way points.
+If needed could have an avoidance system.
+We will use ARDUPILOT, an open-source autopilot software suite.

+The energy system use 4S4P two bateries

+For the spare parts it should have cheap components easily available on the market.

 # 2023